Pros / The headset is water-resistant.

 The Plantronics Voyager Legend has exceptional audio quality and noise cancellation abilities as well as a nifty charging case to keep it powered for hours on end.
 The headset has a slew hands-free features and crystal-clear call quality, too.
-For these reasons and more, it earns the Top Ten Reviews Silver Award for best Bluetooth headset.
+For these reasons and more, it earns the best Bluetooth headset.

 We tested the Plantronics Voyager Legend for several days in different environments to get a sense for how well its microphone and speaker perform, and at the end, we were quite impressed.
 The initial pairing process is extremely simple; all you have to do is power the headset on and select it from the settings menu on your smartphone.
 If you pair it to an additional device, you just tap the voice button and say “pair.”
 Both processes take less than a minute each.
 Unlike our number one pick, this headset doesn’t support NFC.
 With NFC, you can just tap the headset to your phone to pair it.

 To get a feel for the Bluetooth headset’s audio quality, we made a phone call while walking near our office on a windy day.
 On our side, the call was clear and free of static.
 The person on the other end didn’t have complaints either.
 In fact, they didn’t even know we were using a Bluetooth headset – they couldn’t hear the traffic or the kids playing at a nearby playground.
-Most headsets struggle to block the wind, but this one did a fantastic job.
+Most headsets struggle to block the wind, but, like the Voyager Edge, this one did a fantastic job.

 We tested the quality of the device’s speaker by having a caller recite portions from John F. Kennedy's inaugural address while the person wearing the headset transcribed what they heard.
 We compared the reviewer’s transcription to the actual speech and found that nothing was lost in translation.